temt-ceo/ZFNet-MLP-Mix/samples/michigan/Stanford University/Random-Networks.md

 What is the fraction of nodes with degree < 20 or F50(20)?
 自力で回答:Ft(d) = (t - te^(d-m)/m)/t = 1 - e^(d(d-m)/m) = 1 - e^(20(20-50)/50) = 1 -e^(2*-3/5) = 1 - e^(-1.2) = 1 - 0.3 = 0.7
 -> 0.75

+【Hybrid Models】
+Suppose in a network half degree k individuals and half degree 3k individuals, you randomly select a link and then a node on one end of it.
+What is the probability that the node found has degree 3k?
+-> 0.75
+(The chance of finding a node with degree 3k is 3k/k = 3 times of the chance of finding a node with degree k.
+ Hence, the probability of finding a node with degree 3k is 3/(3+1)=0.75)

 ```